aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 <span class="image">![Slow parameters](setup_slow_param.png?raw=true)</span>

-Let’s modify *long_query_time * to 1 second, *slow_query_log to 1*, log_output to *FILE* .
+Let’s modify **long_query_time**  to 1 second, **slow_query_log** to 1, **log_output** to FILE .
 To do so, open the [Amazon RDS service console](https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=monitoring), select the DB instance in the cluster that has the *Writer* role and click on the configuration tab to view the associated DB *Parameter group*.

 <span class="image">![parameter group](param_group.png?raw=true)</span>

-*Note:* You can't change values in a default parameter group.To learn more about how to work with custom parameter group please refer to our [doc](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Associating).
+??? tip  "You can't change values in a default parameter group.To learn more about how to work with custom parameter group please refer to our [doc](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Associating)".

 Click the *parameter group* associated, which would bring the parameter group page.
 For *Parameter group actions*, choose *Edit parameters*.
-Search for long_query_time under parameters and modify the long_query_time  from *10 to 1.*Choose Save changes*.
+Search for **long_query_time** under parameters and modify the long_query_time  from **10 to 1** and * Save changes*.
 Since long_query_time is a dynamic parameter, no reboot is required.
 Please wait for the parameter group to sync with DB instance before the slow queries start appearing in the slow query logs.*

 <span class="image">![long query](long_query.png?raw=true)</span>

-*Hint:* In production systems, you can change the values in multiple iterations eg. 10 to 5 and then 5 to 3 and so on.
+??? tip  " In production systems, you can change the values in multiple iterations eg. 10 to 5 and then 5 to 3 and so on".

  Now run the command below replacing the [clusterEndpoint] placeholder with the value of the cluster endpoint created in the preceding steps.